 About 48 million surgical inpatient procedures were performed in a single year.
 In many cases, surgery can help you avoid pain or disability in the future.
 Still, you’re bound to experience pain in the days after your surgery.

 Chronic pain can impact your quality of life.
 You might struggle to complete work, play with your kids, or complete daily functions.

 With these tips on post-surgical pain management, you can ease your pain and get back to living.

-Discover the best methods for chronic pain relief with these tips today.
+Discover the best methods for chronic pain relief after any surgery with these tips today.